deib-polimi/SparkCluster/README.md

 ## How to replicate the experiment
 ### 1. Set up the cluster
 1. Install the required instances of [Ubuntu Server 14.04](http://www.ubuntu.com/download/server) on the number of VMs that you want.
 We first tested this configuration with 5 nodes.
 One of the nodes will be the master, the others will be the slaves of our Hadoop/Spark cluster.
 The configuration for the master and of the slaves are included in the Vagrantfiles and in the bootstrap.sh files.
 The bootstrap files also take care of installing the required packages.
-1. Provision the machines (`vagrant up`) or execute `install.sh` as root.
+1. Provision the machines and execute `install.sh` as root.
 1. For each machine:
     1. edit `/etc/hostname` to match "master" or "slave1", "slave2", ...
-    1. edit `/etc/hosts` to add the IP address of the master and of the hostname set for the local machine
+    1. edit `/etc/hosts` to add the IP address of all the machines in the cluster
     1. `sudo service hostname restart`
 1. master must be able to access via SSH to itself and to the slaves using public key and passwordless (required for Ambari setup).
 So, on master:
     1. `ssh-keygen`